adr-sk/atom_one/README.md

-ICS by definition have their own governance mechanism, and the Cosmos Hub principally enables and follows the will of the governance of such sovereign zones with regards to the pegged tokens originating from said zones, except in well defined exceptional circumstances that involve bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.
+ICS by definition have their own governance mechanism, and the Cosmos Hub principally enables and follows the will of the governance of such sovereign zones with regards to the pegged tokens originating from said zones, except in well-defined exceptional circumstances that involve bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.

 ### Rule 3.
 General Mission and Objectives